onap/vnfrqts-requirements/docs/Chapter4.rst

 3. Independent Cinder Volume Modules

-The OpenECOMP Heat template naming convention must be followed (Section 2.1).
+The ONAP Heat template naming convention must be followed (Section 5.b Filenames).
 The naming convention identifies the module type.

 A VNF must be composed of one “base” VNF module (also called a base module) and zero to many “incremental” or “add on” VNF modules.
 The base